9 Election of Vice Captain, Treasurer and Committees

 PROCEEDINGS AT GENERAL MEETINGS

-15 a) At all General Meetings of the Club the Captain or, in his absence, the Vice-Captain or, in both of their absences, a Member selected by the Management Committee, shall act as Chairman.
+a) At all General Meetings of the Club the President or, in his absence, a member of the Business and Policy Committee shall act as Chair Person.

-Every Member present and entitled to vote shall be entitled to one vote on each motion proposed at the General Meeting and in the case of equal votes being cast then the Chairman shall have a second or casting vote.
+Every Member present and entitled to vote shall be entitled to one vote on each motion proposed at the General Meeting and in the case of equal votes being cast then the Chair Person shall have a second or casting vote.

-b) At any General Meeting voting will be done by a show of hands and a declaration by the Chairman that a motion has been carried or not carried shall be conclusive.
-Provided always that should a counted poll be demanded by at least ten Members who are present then it shall be carried out either immediately or after an adjournment not exceeding seven days as the Chairman of that Meeting shall direct and the result of that poll shall be deemed the resolution of the Meeting at which the poll was demanded.
+b) At any General Meeting voting will be done by a show of hands and a declaration by the Chair Person that a motion has been carried or not carried shall be conclusive.
+Provided always that should a counted poll be demanded by at least ten Members who are present then it shall be carried out either immediately or after an adjournment not exceeding seven days as the Chair Person of that Meeting shall direct and the result of that poll shall be deemed the resolution of the Meeting at which the poll was demanded.

 c) Votes may be cast by post for any motion at any General Meeting by those entitled to vote provided their vote, in writing, is received by the Secretary not less than seven days prior to the start of that General Meeting.

-d) A Member who has cast a postal vote may not subsequently vote in person at the Generally Meeting.
+d) A Member who has cast a postal vote may not subsequently vote in person at the General Meeting.

-16 a) Members who are not Adult and/or who do not pay the full subscription as set by the Management Committee may be classified as Intermediate, Junior, Social or other class of membership as may be set by the Management Committee and pay the appropriate fees as set by the Management Committee.
+a) Members who are not Adult and/or who do not pay the full subscription as set by the Business and Policy Committee may be classified as Intermediate, Junior, Social or other class of membership as may be set by the Business and Policy Committee and pay the appropriate fees as set by the Business and Policy Committee.

-b) Junior Members shall be those Members who have not attained the age of 18 years prior to 31st March each year and shall pay a reduced subscription as set by the Management Committee from time to time.
+b) Junior Members shall be those Members who have not attained the age of 18 years prior to 31st March each year and shall pay a reduced subscription as set by the Business and Policy Committee from time to time.

 c) Members who attain the age of 18 years in the year prior to 31st March shall become intermediate Members and shall remain as such until 31st March after they attain the age of 30 years.

-d) Subscriptions for Intermediate Members shall be reduced to the following percentages of the full subscription as set by the Management Committee as follows;
+d) Subscriptions for Intermediate Members shall be reduced to the following percentages of the full subscription as set by the Business and Policy Committee as follows;

 up to 31st March after they attain the age of 22 years 25%